Campaign of the Month: October 2017

 The Garden District

-Perhaps its greatest claim to fame, however (at least among the Damned) is the fact that Garden District is home to Prince Augusto Vidal, who is thought to maintain at least one haven of his own here, in addition to “bestowing” a second upon his fellow Ventrue (and would-be protégé) Gabriel Hurst upon his admittance to the Cabildo.
+Perhaps the Garden District’s greatest claim to fame (at least among the Damned) is the fact that it is the personal territory of Prince Augusto Vidal, who is thought to maintain at least one haven of his own here, in addition to bestowing a second upon his fellow Ventrue (and would-be protégé) Gabriel Hurst upon his admittance to the Cabildo.

 The Garden District, together with its slightly more dilapidated sibling to the south, is often referred to by neonates as “Elderville.”
-This is due in part to the fact that multiple elders maintain both havens and feeding grounds here and partly to the fact the area’s most high-profile resident, Pearl Chastain, is infamous for her protectiveness of the district.
-See the Lower Garden District’s page for further details.
+This is due in part to the fact that multiple elders maintain both havens and feeding grounds around the two neighborhoods and partly to the fact that some elders are highly protective of the districts’ historic character.

-• Becky Lynne Adler (unknown gen. childe of John Harley Matheson, e. early 21st century, Camarilla Status ••, Invictus Status ••, Ventrue Status ••)
+Lineage: gen. unknown, childe of John Harley Matheson, e. early 21st century

-• The Tremere maintain a chantry in the district.
-Aside from Von Steinhäusser, none of them are technically considered tenants, as they possess no feeding or domain rights outside of the chantry’s walls.
+The Tremere maintain their chantry and communal haven in the Garden District.
+Aside from Bornemann and Von Steinhäusser, none of them possess domain or feeding rights outside of the chantry’s walls.

 Modern Orthodox synagogue founded in 1925 by Hasidic Lithuanian Jews.
 The building features a barrel-vaulted ceiling ribbed with beams studded with electric light bulbs.
 This decorative feature was common at the time, inspired by the great excitement over the newly invented incandescent bulb.
 The Rundbogenstil exterior is brick, with triple arched Neo-Byzantine doors.
 After Hurricane Katrina, Anshe Sfard was damaged and did not reopen until 2006.
 The synagogue’s Torah scrolls were rescued during the storm.